 Anne worked for Child Care Subsidy in the Province for many years.
-Prior to that she worked in the banking community around Manitoba, including the City and the North.
-These skills have aided in her decision-making on both moral and financial issues on the Advisory Board.
+Prior to that she worked in the banking community around Manitoba, including Winnipeg and northern communities.
+These skills have aided in her decision-making on both moral and financial issues on the Appeal Board.